A Conference For Emerging Phi Delt Leaders

 The Institute will provide a double room (linens included) for delegates for three nights.
 Each delegate will be paired with a roommate from another Phi Delt chapter.
 If travel plans require delegates to arrive one day early, they will be responsible for paying $45 directly to Phi Delta Theta.
 Lodging for any other extra nights following the Institute, will be delegates’ responsibility at an area hotel.

 The Kleberg Emerging Leaders Institute is an alcohol-free event.
-This policy is in effect from the time delegates enter the township of Oxford, until they depart from the conference on Tuesday morning.
+This policy is in effect from the time delegates enter the township of Oxford, until they depart from the conference on Sunday afternoon.
 Delegates who choose to ignore the alcohol-free policy will be sent home and the Chapter will receive a $1,000 fine per delegate who violates the policy.

 Delegates are expected to participate in all conference sessions, and attendance will be taken at the beginning of each keynote, education session, and small group meeting.